 Perforated tile are buried under cropland to remove excess water detrimental to crop production.
 Farmers and landowners considering installing strips of prairie plants in their fields have asked about the possibility of roots growing into tile lines, said Tim Youngquist, an agricultural specialist and farmer liaison for Iowa State’s Science-based Trials of Rowcrops Integrated with Prairie Strips, known as STRIPS.

 The STRIPS team sent video cameras into the tile lines under prairie and crop areas to assess root growth.
-Matt Helmers, a member of the STRIPS team and professor of agricultural and biosystems engineering, narrates a video produced to show the results at: https://.
+Matt Helmers, a member of the STRIPS team and professor of agricultural and biosystems engineering, narrates a video produced to show the results:

 “We do see some slight root penetration into the tile line, but it’s quite minimal overall,” he said of the survey, which was done in August.